-- The Board consists of three Executive Directors and two Non-executive Directors. - The Executive Chairman is Charles Smith, who is also a major shareholder with 25.80% shareholding. - The remaining Executive board members are Anthony Smith, Chief Executive and Terry Boot, Finance Director.
-Anthony Smith is the largest shareholder with 32.27% - The senior Non-Executive Director is Victoria Norrish, who is the Chair of the Audit Committee. - The remaining Non-Executive Director is Malcolm Collins.
-He is Chairman of the Remuneration Committee. - Within the Executive Directors, Anthony Smith is a full-time Director.
-Charles Smith is employed for four days a week. - The Non-executive Directors are selected for the specific skills and expertise that they contribute to the business.
+- The Board consists of two Executive Directors and two Non-executive Directors. - The Executive Chairman is Charles Smith, who is also a major shareholder with 25.80% shareholding. - The remaining Executive board member is Terry Boot, Finance Director. - The senior Non-Executive Director is Victoria Norrish, who is the Chair of the Audit Committee. - The remaining Non-Executive Director is Malcolm Collins.
+He is Chairman of the Remuneration Committee. - The Executive Directors are both full-time. - The Non-executive Directors are selected for the specific skills and expertise that they contribute to the business.
 This ranges from experience of accounting, footwear retail and supply chain expertise.

-PRINCIPLE: ENSURE THAT BETWEEN THEM THE DIRECTORS HAVE THE NECESSARY UP-TODATE EXPERIENCE, SKILLS AND CAPABILITIES.
+PRINCIPLE: ENSURE THAT BETWEEN THEM THE DIRECTORS HAVE THE NECESSARY UP-TO-DATE EXPERIENCE, SKILLS AND CAPABILITIES.

-Please refer to the Investor Relations section of the website for further details of the Directors.
+• Please refer to the Investor Relations section of the website for further details of the Directors.